Solid Tumor Program

 Our multidisciplinary team includes pediatric specialists from a wide variety of disciplines, including radiation oncology, surgery, anesthesia, pain and palliative care, psychology, Child Life, pharmacy, exercise medicine, physical therapy, occupational therapy, nutrition, integrative medicine and others.

 We offer a wide range of therapies, including surgery, radiation therapy, chemotherapy, stem cell therapy, or a combination of these therapies.
+We encourage you to connect with our Tumor Registry.

 One of the largest solid tumor programs in the region.
 Children's Hospitals and Clinics of Minnesota provides care for the majority of children diagnosed with solid tumors and rare tumors in the state of Minnesota and are the trusted regional treatment center for many children in North Dakota, South Dakota, Iowa and Wisconsin.